Skip to content

 """A node that runs the tools called in the last AIMessage.

-It can be used either in StateGraph with a "messages" key or in MessageGraph.
-If
+It can be used either in StateGraph with a "messages" state key (or a custom key passed via ToolNode's 'messages_key').

 a list of ToolMessages, one for each tool call.